TrishaHota08/LibraryMgmt.WebApp.MVC/README.txt

 Steps To Setup:
 1. Once all the above prerequisties are confirmed, build the 'LibraryMgmt.WebApp.MVC' project.
+2. Open the 'LibraryMgmt.WebApp.MVC' file, under the Reference tag with value 'LibraryMgmt.EFCore.Service' update the HintPath with the path of the 'LibraryMgmt.WebAPI.Solution' repos clone path in below shown manner:
+<location of the repo clone>\LibraryMgmt.WebAPI.Solution\LibraryMgmt.EFCore.Service\bin\Debug\net6.0\LibraryMgmt.EFCore.Service.dll
+for example,
+if my repo is cloned in the location: 'C:\Users\admin\source\Repos\' then my hint path will be: C:\Users\admin\source\Repos\LibraryMgmt.WebAPI.Solution\LibraryMgmt.EFCore.Service\bin\Debug\net6.0\LibraryMgmt.EFCore.Service.dll

+4. Once done, build the solution.
-2. On build successful, check the appUrl for the project under launchSettings.json and make sure the application WILLNOT be hosted (both on IIS server and built in server) on the same port as the WebAPI.
+5. On build successful, check the appUrl for the project under launchSettings.json and make sure the application WILLNOT be hosted (both on IIS server and built in server) on the same port as the WebAPI.
-3.Once confirmed, run the application.
+6.Once confirmed, run the application.
-4.On the login page being up, enter the credentials:
+7.On the login page being up, enter the credentials:
 email: admin@libraryuae.com
 password: admin123
 (In case you want to use any other user credential, please refer the table provided in my WEB API project README file for all the existing staff tables.